 The M.A.
 Comprehensive Exam is the Program's capstone.
 The exams are designed to allow students to explore specific theological issues in more depth than may have been possible during course work, often also asking the student to apply what they have learned to various contexts.
-The M.A. exams are based on five topics developed by the student, in light of her or his unique theological interests.
+The M.A. exams are based on five topics chosen by the student, in light of hers or his unique theological interests.
 The topics and their bibliographies are chosen from the standard set of exam topics developed by the summer M.A. faculty in conjunction with the summer curriculum.
 If you chose to concentrate your studies in one theological area, no more than three topics should be in your area of concentration.
 If you are a General Studies student, no more than two topics should be in a single theological area of study.

 Written and Oral Exams

 The comprehensive exams themselves are made up of written and oral exams.
 The student will be asked to answer three of the five questions during the four-hour written exams, given on the Monday of exam week.
-These written answers will then be distributed to the board, and will form the basis of the forty-minute oral exam on Wednesday or Thursday of the same week.
-During the oral exams, questions not answered by the student on the written exams may be addressed, as may books on the bibliography and courses taken by the student.
-Evaluation of the student's performance will be made on the basis of both the written and oral exams.
+These written answers will then be distributed to the board, ad will form the basis of the forty-minute oral exam on Wednesday or Thursday of the same week.
+During the oral exams, questions not answered by the student on the written exams may be addressed, as may be addressed, as may books on the bibliography and courses taken by the student.
+Evaluation of the student's performance will be made on the basis of both the writte and oral exams.

 Your chosen topics & bibliographies must be approved by the area advisor (and/or the Summer M.A.
 Director) no later than one month before you hope to take the exams.
 M.A. exams are given in the last week of July each summer.
 Students must enrolled and registered for a Comprehensive Review class (Theo 68802) during the summer session in which they plan to take their exam.
 It is a very good idea for students to sit in on the Comprehensive Review class in their are of concentration the summer before they are scheduled to take their exams, to gain a clearer idea of the exam process.